We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In addition to speeds ranging from 1,750–2,400 percussions per minute (PPM), the device offers 2 hours of battery life, 5 interchangeable heads, and an ergonomic handle.
 It’s both powerful and easy to use.

 Other notable features include a quiet motor and Bluetooth connectivity, which allows you to adjust the speed and save custom presets using the Therabody app.

-The Elite also travels well, as it weighs just 2.2 pounds (1 kg) and is TSA-approved.
+The Elite also travels well, as it weighs just 2.2 lbs.
+(1 kg).